0ri0nRo/Golang-ethereum-thesis-examples/README.md

     ```bash
     docker run -it -v $(pwd):/myapp -p 8080:8080 ghcr.io/edgelesssys/ego-dev
     ```
+2. **Install Ethereum and Solc:**
+    - [This link](https://stackoverflow.com/questions/47257800/error-when-installing-ethereum-package-ethereum-has-no-installation-candidate) contains detailed instructions on how to install Ethereum.
+Summarizing:
+        ```bash
+        sudo apt-get install software-properties-common
+        sudo add-apt-repository -y ppa:ethereum/ethereum
+        sudo apt-get update
+        sudo apt-get install ethereum
+        ```
+    - Next, install `solc` to compile Solidity contracts.

 ## Running the Dockerfile from Terminal

-Follow these steps to execute the Dockerfile from the terminal:
+Follow these steps if you want to execute the Dockerfile from the terminal:

 1. Make sure you have Docker installed on your system.
 If you haven't installed it yet, you can follow the official instructions to [Install Docker](https://docs.docker.com/get-docker/).